MateuszJakubczyk/MultiCalc/README.md

 ## Usage

-Once the application is running, simply input your desired calculations in the provided interface.
+Once the application is running, simply input your values in the provided interface.
 The app supports a variety of functions that can be used in any combination.

 ## Contributing